cbase 1.50.0

 usize size )

-Releases a reserved virtual address range entirely back to the OS.
+Releases a reserved virtual address block entirely back to the OS.

 Parameters